qteatime/kate/docs/source/dev/manual/packing/configuration.rst

   Privacy policy files should be written in a clear, direct, and informative style.
-They're primarily meant to provide users with enough information to make an informed consent about using the cartridge or not based on their own personal risks, not to be a legal document to protect the author of the cartridge of any claimed damages — keep that in the legal notices file.
+They're primarily meant to provide users with enough information to make an informed decision about using the cartridge or not based on their own personal risks, not to be a legal document to protect the author of the cartridge of any claimed damages — keep that in the legal notices file.

-  Kate will allow players to read through this file from the cartridge's context menu, and also from the store.
+  Kate will allow players to read through this file from the cartridge's context menu, and also from the catalog.
 See :ref:`Cartridge Usage Terms` for details.

 derivative_policy *(recommended)*